Thursday, May 28, 2020

 Cantrell may have gotten it right before Luisi was named.
 "YouTube performances suggest consummate professionalism, but something less than a compelling musical personality."

 I'll pass on this, too.
-The second movement is lyrical and nuanced, but the first movement is by the book, and almost all conductors' books are wrong on this.
+The second movement (not here, as this is first movement only, after the original YouTube video is gone due to being from a now-canned account) is lyrical and nuanced, but the first movement is by the book, and almost all conductors' books are wrong on this.
 This is part of why I so like Kondrashin; the opening BRISTLES with him.

 I do know that we agreed that the DSO, especially under Litton but also in my brief time there at the start of van Zweden's tenure, needed to broaden its rep in the 20th century.
 Per my suggested playlist, vs Cantrell's, I'm trying to figure out .
 He does like him some Walter Piston, who did at least some toe-dipping into serialism, and Elliott Carter, though.